 You will pay an overall 0.20% fee on your True Wealth 3a asset.
 This fee is incredibly low, almost twice lower than the cheapest available third pillar.

 So, where is the catch?
 I mentioned that, currently, True Wealth 3a does not have a fee.
-However, the 3a foundation has the right to add a 0.225% management fee to the True Wealth 3a assets.
+However, the 3a foundation can add a 0.225% management fee to the True Wealth 3a assets.

 True Wealth has a contract with the foundation that says the fees cannot increase until at least January 2024.
 True Wealth will try to mention that management fee further, but we have no guarantee that this will hold after January 2024.

-So how does True Wealth makes money?
+So how does True Wealth make money?
 Usually, commission-free services make money in a way that is detrimental to users.
 However, I do not see this with True Wealth.